alocke8181/capstone-1/readme.md

 If you decide to run this locally, you'll need to open ipython, run app.py, and then run the function `setup()`.
 This creates all the tables for the models, generates all the tags, and adds them to the database.
 If you want to pre-populate your database with palettes, you can use `make_random_palettes([num_palettes])`.
 This will create a specified amount of random palettes.
 Important: only the colors will be random.
 The names, description, and tags will not be.
 It will also require a user with the ID of 1.

+### To Be Done

+The main feature I want to add in the future is searching functionality to the browse page.
+The ability to search by tags, creators, and titles etc. Also, the page for each palette was going to have a demo website below it to show each color in use.
+This was cut for time.
+Other features could be a commenting system on palettes.

 ### Tools Used

 This is a list of what I used to make this.
 Use `requirements.txt` to install all required  Python packages, not this list.